 If you don’t have access to a class like this, I watched a ton of YouTube videos to help with positioning.
 Just remember it shouldn’t hurt while you’re feeding (other than soreness), if it does take the baby off and reposition.
 When you do unlatch, remember to hook a finger in the baby’s mouth to break the seal with your breast to avoid injury.

 I also learned that if you have an undersupply you can increase it.
 There are several things you can do.
 First, don’t bother with the Mother’s Milk tea, which you have to drink like ten cups of a day.
 Instead my lactation consultant told me that studies show that taking an herbal supplement by Motherlove is more effective because it is mixed with other herbs.
+It’s called More Milk Plus (alcohol free).
 Eating oatmeal can also help increase supply.
 There are also recipes online for like oatmeal bars.
 You can also do “power pumping.”
-You choose the same time of day and four days in a row you pump 20 minutes on, 10 minutes rest, 10 minutes on, 10 minutes rest, and then another 10 minutes on.
+The lactation consultant I used told me to choose the same time of day and four days in a row you pump 20 minutes on, 10 minutes rest, 10 minutes on, 10 minutes rest, and then another 10 minutes on.
 You can also rent a hospital grade pump, which can help extract more milk.

 Also, don’t worry if your baby isn’t latching on perfectly.
 Mine never did, she just learned to readjust herself.
 The lactation consultant said “it’s not the best technique but it seems to be working.”
 And that was that.
 Good enough is good enough for me!